Key Takeaways

 In January 2022, the OCM announced the launch of a new Medical Cannabis Program certification and registration system.
 The program allows the certification of a patient by a practitioner for any condition that the practitioner believes can be treated with medical cannabis.
 Patients certified through the new system receive their certification from the OCM.

-As of December 31, 2023, there were 120,423 patients and 4,248 practitioners registered in the program, 10 Registered Organizations (ROs) were approved to do business in New York State with 40 dispensing locations where patients can buy medical marijuana products.
-On October 31, 2023, the Board opened the application window for new ROs to apply to participate in the medical cannabis market.
+As of January 2026, there were 77,496 patients and 4,715 practitioners registered in the program, 13 Registered Organizations (ROs) were approved to do business in New York State, and there were 39 dispensing locations (9 ROs) where patients can purchase medical marijuana products, 19 of which offer home delivery service.

 New York Recreational Cannabis